mooxphp/moox/README.md

 - [_themes](./_themes/README.md) - Themes for the admin (backend) or website (frontend)
 - [_themes](./_themes/README.md)/[website](./_themes/website/README.md) - Themes for the TallUI Website

 Packages are automatically updated to their own read-only repos when pushed to [main].

-### Add a new package:

-- Create a new package from TallUI Package Builder template
-- Copy contents into one of the _subfolder of the monorepo
-- Add the package to the appropriate monorepo-split-action
-- Add the package to _custom/composer.json-example and composer-tests.json
-- Add the package to the README.md in the appropriate _subfolder
-- Add the package to _app/***/composer.json, if the package is stable
+See the [Builder docs](./docs/builder/README.md) for more information about how to build and publish packages.

-## Installation
+### Installation

-The Laravel dev app is made for instant development with Laravel Sail or Laragon.
+The Laravel dev app in the root-folder of the TallUI Monorepo is made for instant development with Laravel Sail or Laragon.

 ```bash
 # Use the prepared composer.json